-The RBI RNA Scholars Program is a training opportunity for current CU Anschutz graduate students whose research is primarily focused on RNA.
-RNA Scholar awards provide 1-year of stipend support and a small discretionary fund; see more information regarding application and selection.
+The RBI RNA Scholars Program was a training opportunity for current CU Anschutz graduate students whose research primarily focused on RNA.
+RNA Scholar awards provided 1-year of stipend support and a small discretionary fund.

-RBI RNA Scholars are accomplished students who have completed two years of research in their PhD thesis lab, have passed their comprehensive exam, and show outstanding promise toward advancing RNA biology.
-All RBI RNA Scholars commit to enhancing their academic progress by attending and actively participating in RBI-sponsored events.
-In addition, RNA Scholars present their research at RBI-hosted seminars, chalk-talks, and Colorado RNA Club’s Evenings with RNA.
+All RBI RNA Scholars were accomplished students who had completed two years of research in their PhD thesis lab, passed their comprehensive exam, and show outstanding promise toward advancing RNA biology.
+Read more about our scholars by selecting the year-by-year tabs.

 Program: Molecular Biology

 The molecular mechanisms underlying sexual dimorphism in metabolism are not fully known.
 The conserved RNA-binding protein Spenito/Nito (RBM15 in humans) controls sex determination in Drosophila in part by acting as a subunit of the m6A RNA methyltransferase complex that modifies RNAs.
 We identified Nito as required to maintain proper levels of body fat.
 My research is focused on understanding potential connections between Nito-mediated m6A regulation, Nito’s RNA binding activity, and the establishment of metabolic differences between males and females.
 To tackle this problem, I am using a combination of genetic, cellular, molecular and omics approaches.

 Project Title: Uncovering the mechanisms of RNA localization to the centrosome